jorgegardiaz/qcrypto/README.md

     println!("Measurement Outcome: {}", outcome.index);
     println!("State Purity (Tr(rho^2)): {:.4}", rho.purity());
-    // Purity will be < 1.0 due to the non-unitary channel evolution.
+    // Purity will be 1 because it has been proyected

     Ok(())
 }